Our statistics for each resort attempt to compare apples to apples. We pour over resort maps and boil it down to 5 important stats.

 These are the distinct areas served by individual or multiple lifts.
 Resorts can double up (or more) lifts next to each other and add them to their official stats, but that doesn’t mean much when you are skiing so we don’t publish those numbers.

 These are the runs you would experience skiing.
-Sometimes (*cough cough Heavenly*) resorts break runs down into “Upper”, “Middle” and “Lower” to increase their published trail count.
+Sometimes resorts break runs down into “Upper”, “Middle” and “Lower” to increase their published trail count.
 This is meaningless and confusing.
-It’s pretty easy to pick out on a trail map.
+It’s pretty easy to pick out on a trail map but sometimes you have to ski it to get a true feel for what is a run and what isn’t.

 This is the published number of acres from the resort.
 It’s impossible to determine this unless you have the resort master plan documents, so we have to believe the resorts on this one.